Dre Campbell Farm

 Harvesting can begin once the plant is 6 to 8 inches tall.
 Some sources say more, but most agree that six inches is the minimum.

-To harvest basil so it keeps growing, pinch or carefully snip off leaves from the top down with a small scissor.
-Branches can also be removed using pruning shears when they get too thick to remove with scissors or your fingers.
+To harvest basil so it keeps growing, pinch or carefully snip off leaves from the top down with small scissors.

 Takeaway

-Basil is not only a fantastic edible herb; it’s so much more!
-It loves to be around other plants, especially vegetables, creating symbiotic relationships with them that benefit all involved.
+Basil is a fantastic edible herb and so much more!
+It thrives near other plants, especially vegetables.

-The herb also creates layers of beauty in your landscaping, along with its companions that produce flowers.
-Beauty also comes from the bees and butterflies they all attract.
+The herb and some of its companions create layers of beauty in your landscaping.
+Beauty also comes from the bees and butterflies they attract.

 Besides, with the help of some of its companions, basil keeps away thrips, flies, tomato hornworms, mosquitoes, and more.